gkapfham/dotfiles/README.md

 - `.gitconfig`: configuration file for Git, including customized aliases
 - `.gitignore_global`: configuration of the files to exclude from Git repositories
 - `.gvimrc`: legacy configuration of `gvim` text editor
-- `.inputrc`: configuration of all input-enabled tools with vi-like mappings
+- `.inputrc`: configuration of all input-enabled tools with `vi`-like mappings
 - `.latexmkrc`: configuration for the `latexmk` wrapper for LaTeX compilers
 - `.mailcap`: configuration for how MIME-enabled programs load files
 - `.minivimrc`: minimal configuration of `vim` and `nvim` for testing purposes